Henryluckky/henryluckky.github.io/_pages/cv.md

   Material Transporter for Microelectronic Products within a Workshop      Advisers: Weijun Chen
   * Designed and developed a material transporter for microelectronic components with a suspended payload rack to drastically reduce vibrations and shaking while transporting the components; specifically, the rack was in a floating state relative to the frame using a buffer system.
   * Drew diagrams of the transporter's structure in CAD and chose the suitable materials to build the model.
 Described the design in a detailed document and applied

+* Dec.
+2019 – Nov.
+2019:
+  Wireless Atmospheric Laser Communication       Advisers: Yining Mu
+  * Contributed to the design and prototyping of an all-weather atmospheric telecommunication apparatus based on free-space optical (FSO) communication and state-of-the-art broadband access technology.
+  * Compared to current cabled fibreoptic technology, it is much cheaper and faster to set up, less cumbersome but has slightly slower broadband and shorter distance.
+  * Produced a business plan and presented it at an entrepreneurial competition.
+Qualified as a finalist for the "Internet+" competition, and the project was awarded "College Students' Innovative Entrepreneurial Training" funding.

 Work experience
 ======